Edzelf/Esp-radio/README.md

 ```
 player.begin();
+if (player.getChipVersion() == 4) { // Only perform an update if we really are using a VS1053, not. eg. VS1003
     player.loadDefaultVs1053Patches();
+}
 player.setVolume(VOLUME);
 player.switchToMp3Mode();
 player.playChunk(sampleMp3, sizeof(sampleMp3));
 ```

 For complete code please check [examples](https://github.com/baldram/ESP_VS1053_Library/tree/master/examples) folder.
-The example plays the sound like this [(click to listen to the sound)](https://drive.google.com/open?id=1Mm4dc-sM7KjZcKmv5g1nwhe3-qtm7yUl) every three minutes.
+The example plays the sound like this [(click to listen to the sound)](https://drive.google.com/open?id=1Mm4dc-sM7KjZcKmv5g1nwhe3-qtm7yUl) every three seconds.

 Please note that `player.switchToMp3Mode()` is an optional switch.
 Some of VS1053 modules will start up in MIDI mode.
 The result is no audio when playing MP3.
 You can modify the board, but there is a more elegant way without soldering.
 For more details please read a discussion here: [http://www.bajdi.com/lcsoft-vs1053-mp3-module/#comment-33773](http://www.bajdi.com/lcsoft-vs1053-mp3-module/#comment-33773).